lzheng21/DIAN/README.md

-# DIAN
-DIAN: A TensorFlow Library for Implicit Data Recommendation
+# DIAN: A TensorFlow Library for Implicit Data Recommendation

 ### INSTALLATION